ARM-software/psa-api/doc/ext-pake/api/pake.rst

                 However, there is no guarantee that the peer is the participant it claims to be, and was able to compute the same key.

                 Since the peer is not authenticated, no action should be taken that assumes that the peer is who it claims to be.
-                For example, do not access restricted files on the peer's behalf until an explicit authentication has succeeded.
+                For example, do not access restricted resources on the peer's behalf until an explicit authentication has succeeded.

                 .. note::
                     Some PAKE algorithms do not enable the output of the shared secret until it has been confirmed.